someodd/intramaze/README.md

 Random chat encounters in a collaboratively-built maze.

-A maze made out of rooms users have made and arbitrarily linked together.
-Explore the maze, if you bump into the other users in the same room you can have an ephemeral conversation.
+Rooms arbitrarily linked together using portals.
+Navigate the maze of rooms by going through portals.
+If users are in the same room they can communicate with each other using an ephemeral instant chat system.

-This all comes in the form of a static website which is managed through a REST API and chat websocket daemon written in Haskell.
+## Technical high-level

+This project is built in such a way to exemplify webdev in Haskell, while still being a practical project used in a production setting.
+Here's a high level of the parts of the application:

+  * Daemon: built with Haskell.
+The daemon serves both the websocket server for the chat system, as well as a REST API for updating the static website.
+    Handles authentication (JWT), management of the database, management of the static website.
+  * Static website: The maze itself, which is produced and managed by the daemon.
+The static website has a lot of JavaScript which among other things is responsible for communicating with the REST API in order to access database information, authorization, and more things that can't simply be written once into a static website.

 `CONTRIBUTING.md` has other information on this project.

-## A bonus purpose

-This is also made to be a demo of practical Haskell and Nix, demoing common web technologies (JWT, REST, Mustache).
-I felt there wasn't enough Haskell and Nix examples, especially not well documented ones, that show by example how to complete something simple and practical like this project.

-## Project structure

-### Haskell Daemon

-The actual Haskell software which serves a REST API service as well as websocket for chats.
+No matter how you build or run this project, please try to use `nix-shell` and `nix-build`.
+Please read the *Using `nix`* section below.
+In part, I aimed to show off the helpfulness and usage of Nix.

-### `static/`
+### The `static/` directory

+The static website is actually built to `built/`.
+The files in `static` are static files used in building the site.

-The `static/mustache-build` are literal pages to build (like copying + running through parser), whereas `static/mustache` is simply for templates that get used to build pages.
+  * `static/mustache-build` are literal pages to build (like copying + running through parser)
+  * `static/mustache` is simply for templates that get used to build pages.
+  * `static/copy` are files that only get copied to `built/` and nothing else

 ## Testing